intel/cm-compiler/clang/compute_sdk/docs/cmlangspec/cmlangspec.rst

   * C for Metal supports IEEE-754 conformant 16-bit half-precision floating point type.
     To enable this, use namespace "half_float" for host code, and keyword "half" for variable declaration.

-* double: double-precision floating-point data type is only supported for Gen7+ hardware platform, with the following usage restrictions:
+* double: double-precision floating-point data type has the following usage restrictions:

   * Double operands can be used with usual C for Metal operators where floating-point operands are allowed, except division.